 You could invite a group of friends around the neighborhood to go for a run with you in local green spaces.
-Stretch, jog, walk, run and surround yourself with a natural environment.
+Stretch, jog, walk, run, and surround yourself with a natural environment.

 One of the best ways to appreciate and stay connected with nature is to nurture some plants.
 Whether you are tending to some vegetables in the garden or just planting a few herbs by your window plant pot, there’s always a satisfaction that comes with growing, harvesting, and eating homegrown food.

-Nurturing plants help you stay mindful and protective of nature.
+Nurturing plants helps you stay mindful and protective of nature.
 It teaches you the process of life and the growth of living things.
 You could also gain some gardening skills, which can boost your self-esteem and help you feel more confident.

-Try growing a few plants in your home backyard and enjoy every process from planting to nurturing and harvesting.
+Try growing a few plants in your home backyard and enjoy every process, from planting to nurturing and harvesting.

 Staying close to a still pond or rolling waves can bring a sense of peace and relaxation.
 It is a great way to declutter the mind and focus on bigger things.
 You could also try out some physical activity like paddling or swimming if you wish to combine some exercise with your time around blue spaces.

 Do you love painting, drawing, or taking pictures for fun?
 You can take advantage of your hobby or holiday time to sit out in nature and explore your creative ideas.
 You can visit a local garden or park and paint or draw activities happening in your natural surroundings.
 You can also take photos of wildlife, trees, water bodies, and landscapes.
 Doing this can boost your creativity, reduce stress and increase the production of happy hormones.